Beatrice I, Countess of Burgundy: Empress

-Though Beatrice was rumored to be greatly loved by Frederick and thereby attributed influence over him in the sense that he had great affection for her, there is nothing to indicate that she acted as his political adviser and she is confirmed to be directly involved in a major political affair only once.
-During the disputed Cambrai episcopal election of 1168, Beatrice supported the election of bishop Peter of Cambrai and at his request successfully blocked the attempt of the archbishop Philip to transfer the bishopric of Cambrai from the metropolitan province of Riems to Cologne, supported by archbishop Christian of Mainz and Henry the Lion: this was reputedly the only case Beatrice took decisive action in a major political affair.

-Later years

 For all the five times Frederick set expeditions to Italy, Beatrice was still with the army, but staying in cities rather than barracks, for Frederick wanted to keep her away from murder and violence.
 In 1174, Frederick plundered Susa as an avengement.
 According to Godfrey of Viterbo, the empress was pleased for the destruction of the hostile city.

 After conquering Tortona, Beatrice saved the city's personal property.
-During Battle of Legnano, after Henry the Lion refused to help, Frederick turn to Beatrice, but he was finally defeated.
+During Battle of Legnano, after Henry the Lion refused to help, Frederick turned to Beatrice, but he was finally defeated.
 The escaped knights assembled at Pavia and told the news of death of the emperor to Beatrice.
-Beatrice and the whole empire mourned the death of the emperor with herself on mourning clothes, but the emperor came back three days later.
+Beatrice and the whole empire mourned the death of the emperor with herself in mourning clothes, but the emperor came back three days later.

-After the Peace of Venice of 1177, Beatrice was no longer referred to as Imperatrix ('empress') in the chancery productions, as her coronation as such had been made by an anti-pope and was thus declared nullified.
+After the Peace of Venice of 1177, according to the treaty, Beatrice would no longer be referred to as Imperatrix ('empress') in the chancery productions, as her coronation as such had been made by an anti-pope and was thus declared nullified.
 The peace treaty also stipulated that if Frederick died and young Prince Henry succeeded to the throne with the empire actually ruled by Beatrice, Beatrice and her son should still observe it.
+There is no record about the actual implementation of this provision.